-· does not exceed 12 months

-• ends on or before the last day of the income year following the year in which the expenditure was incurred.
+- does not exceed 12 months - ends on or before the last day of the income year following the year in which the expenditure was incurred.

-The Jacobs Trust can therefore choose to claim an immediate deduction of \$24,000 in the 2019-20 income year.
+The Jacobs Trust can therefore choose to claim an immediate deduction of \$24,000 in 2021-22.